 Presentation

-Located on the UFR Sciences of Nantes, Angers and Le Mans, the “Laboratoire de Planétologie et Géosciences” (LPG) is a Mixed Research Unit multi-site that currently depends on three supervisory bodies that are the CNRS and the Universities of Nantes, Angers and Le Mans and associates geological research professors from the University of Le Mans and La Rochelle.
-Its activities are divided into four research themes: Coastal and Marine Systems, Earth, and Planets and Moons.
-This structuring in themes rather than teams aims to decompartmentalize activities and promote exchanges, each researcher can devote the appropriate time to one or more of the four themes.
+Located on the university science faculties of Nantes, Angers and Le Mans, the “Laboratoire de Planétologie et Géosciences” (LPG) is a multi-site Mixed Research Unit that is supported by the CNRS and the Universities of Nantes, Angers and Le Mans and is also associated with the University of La Rochelle.
+Its activities are divided into three research themes: Coastal and Marine Systems, Earth, and Planets and Moons.
+The organisation by themes, rather than classic research teams, aims to decompartmentalise activities and promote intellectual exchange, each researcher can devote the appropriate time to one or more of the four themes.

-These activities are financed by replies to calls for tender for international, national and regional programs.
-They are based on various observation, analysis and experimentation platforms, at all scales, from space observations (remote sensing, magnetism) to geochemical analyzes, to field observations (seismology, geology, offshore missions), sample experiments (high pressure ice synthesis, lithopreparation, foraminiferal cultures, sedimentary core studies, soil remediation) and numerical modeling (structure and dynamics of terrestrial and planetary interiors, theoretical seismology, dynamo modeling).
+These activities are financed by international, national and regional research grant programs.
+They are based on various observation, analysis and experimentation platforms, at all scales, from space observations (remote sensing, magnetism) to geochemical analyzes, to field observations (seismology, geology, offshore missions), sample experiments (high pressure ice synthesis, thin section preparation, foraminiferal cultures, sedimentary core studies, soil remediation) and numerical modelling (structure and dynamics of terrestrial and planetary interiors, theoretical seismology, dynamo modelling).

 Several activities are associated with observational tasks on a regional, national, or international scales.
 These activities are conducted within the “Observatoire des Sciences de l’Univers Nantes Atlantique” (OSUNA).
 They are concerned with seismology (within the national network of broadband seismometers RLBP and the RESIF project), planetary exploration (Cassini, InSight), coastline evolution and soil decontamination.
-Some of these observational activities are already labelled by the French national agencies, others will be labelled in the near future.
+Some of these observational activities are already recognised as national facilities by the French national agencies, others will become national facilities in the near future.